You built your dream app.Now you can't get a customer.

 The loop nobody else closes

-Every link she posts is wrapped and tagged — so she knows exactly which reply, which channel, which post sent someone to your page, and the same clicks show up in your own PostHog or Stripe, attributed to the post.
+Every link she posts is wrapped and tagged.
+She knows exactly which reply, which channel, which post sent someone to your page, and the same clicks show up in your own PostHog or Stripe, attributed to the post.
 You never just take her word for it.
 Then she closes the loop on what converted: read from your analytics, or confirmed with you.

 Here's what lands in your brief every morning →